- Overview

 Features and benefits

-• The overall interest you earn across all your bank accounts is maximised
+- The overall interest you earn across all your bank accounts is maximised.

-• Reporting on your account can be set up and consolidated at various reporting levels to suit your unique business needs
+- Reporting on your account can be set up and consolidated at various reporting levels to suit your unique business needs.

-• A full, global view of all your bank accounts and cash positions means you instantly have all the information you need to make informed decisions at the right time
+- A full, global view of all your bank accounts and cash positions means you instantly have all the information you need to make informed decisions at the right time.

-Cash Management Systems for your business
+Cash management systems for your business

 Category A – Single legal entity

-• Get preferential credit and debit interest rates
+- Get preferential credit and debit interest rates.

-• Access optimised rates without having to arrange multiple transfers
+- Access optimised rates without having to arrange multiple transfers.

 Category B – Single and multiple legal entities

-Ideal for the interest management of deceased estates, pension funds, medical aids, trust accounts, estate late accounts or any other account were the client doesn’t want set-off balances or the Registrar prohibits set-off of credit and debit balances.
+Ideal for the interest management of deceased estates, pension funds, medical aids, trust accounts, estate late accounts or any other account where the client doesn’t want set-off balances or the Registrar prohibits set-off of credit and debit balances.

-• Maintain non-set-off balances for single and multiple entities
+- Maintain non-set-off balances for single and multiple entities.

-• Acces an interest payment benefit only
+- Access an interest payment benefit only.

 Category C – Multiple legal entities

 Applies to multiple legal entities only.
-All accounts within the structure are set-off to arrive at a net position for the group on which actual interest is calculated and paid or earned.
+All accounts within the structure are set off to arrive at a net position for the group on which actual interest is calculated and paid or earned.

-• Provides and administers the full set-off of balances for interest calculation purposes
+- Provides and administers the full set off of balances for interest calculation purposes.

-• Debit and credit balances of all the accounts in the group are set-off and interest calculated on the notional balance
+- Debit and credit balances of all the accounts in the group are set off and interest calculated on the notional balance.

 How it works